swathi862/RoadTrip/README.md

 ![alt text](https://github.com/swathi862/Wanderlust/blob/master/src/components/welcome-to-wanderlust.png "Welcome to Wanderlust Logo")

-...Wanderlust is a road trip planning application designed to allow a more efficient and centralized process for users to make travel plans using an interactive map.
+Wanderlust is a road trip planning application designed to allow a more efficient and centralized process for users to make travel plans using an interactive map.

-...This app is for restless adventurers that love taking road trips across the country.
+This app is for restless adventurers that love taking road trips across the country.
 However, planning a trip can sometimes be a bit tedious and stressful because there are time and money constraints and it can involve extensive research spanning multiple sites, like accessing maps, getting directions, looking at reviews, calculating costs, and also just building your itinerary from the ground up.
 With this app, a user can log in to their account and make new travel plans using an interactive map created from an external Mapbox API.
 After creating a trip, the user can generate details, like approximate gas costs, duration, and mileage, that can be saved alongside their trip data to a personalized page where they can include additional details and build a rough itinerary of their trip.
 Users can also explore a community database of trips shared by other road trip enthusiasts with their ratings and reviews where they can find inspiration in other users' wanderlust.

 ## How to Start the App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+1. Run `json-server -p 3000 -w trip.json` in api folder

-Start the app by running npm start in the src folder
+1. Start the app by running `npm start` in the src folder

-Run json-server -p 3000 -w trip.json in api folder

-You will also need to start this proxy server in a separate terminal.
+1. You will also need to start this proxy server in a separate terminal.
 Follow this [link] for further instructions.
 [link]: https://github.com/swathi862/wanderlust-proxy-server

 ## Login/Register

-...When the user starts the app, the first page they will see is the login/register page prompting them to press one of the two buttons.
+When the user starts the app, the first page they will see is the login/register page prompting them to press one of the two buttons.

-...If the user has already registered for an account and is returning to the app, they can select the login button, which will take them to a page where they will prompted for their email and password.
++ If the user has already registered for an account and is returning to the app, they can select the login button, which will take them to a page where they will prompted for their email and password.

-...If they are a first time user, they should register for an account, which will direct them to a page prompting them for a username, email, and password.
++ If they are a first time user, they should register for an account, which will direct them to a page prompting them for a username, email, and password.

 ## Plan

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+This is the page where a user can create a trip using an interactive map, generate trip details- trip mileage, duration, and approximate gas cost, personalize the trip with a name and description, and add the trip to their personal 'My Trips' page.

 #### Control Panel & Search
 1. Zoom In